mohamadnoor991/AWS_Project/README.md

 - Image processing by AWS.

   ***
-# Requirement for the firset project:
+# Requirement for the first project:

 - Install python3 on the AWS instance.
 - Import boto3 library to the paython3 on AWS instance.